 In May 2007, the Council of Europe adopted the National Report on Cultural Policy in Ukraine (CDCULT(2007)14), along with the Experts' Review (CDCULT(2007)15), becoming the 27th country to complete this procedure for the CoE.
 (You can find both texts of the National Report and the Experts' Report on http://www.coe.int/t/e/cultural_cooperation/culture/policies/reviews/Ukraine.asp#TopOfPage or on http://www.mincult.gov.ua – Ukrainian versions).
 The first appraisal of the implementation of the Experts' Report recommendations was completed by the end of 2009 by the Ukrainian Centre for Cultural Studies at the Ministry of Culture and Tourism of Ukraine, indicating the necessity to revise the report and political approaches.

 By the end of 2008, the government adopted the draft Concept of the State targeted programme for innovative development of Ukrainian culture in 2009-2013.
 The Programme will improve the budget allocation process, increase the share and effectiveness of cultural expenditure, modernise mechanisms for attracting non-budget funds, regulate legislation, and modernise the governance system.
-Despite the good intentions outlined in the Programme, it is still in draft form, and like the Law of Ukraine on Culture (2011) – see below – could become outdated.
+Despite the good intentions outlined in the Programme, it is till in draft form, and like the Law of Ukraine on Culture (2011) – see below – could become outdated.
 In 2012, the Ministry of Culture revised and developed the Concept of the State targeted Programme to 2017 (see also chapter 2.1).

 On 14 December 2010, the Ukrainian Parliament adopted the new Law on Culture which was gradually developed and improved since 2005.
 After being signed by the President of Ukraine on 6 January 2011, the new Law on Culture (№ 2778–VI) replaces the former Fundamentals of the Legislation on Culture of Ukraine (1992, with amendments).
 The new law determines the legal foundations of cultural activities, regulates social interrelations related to creation, use and protection of cultural values, and defines priorities of public cultural policy.
-See also chapter 2.1, chapter 2.3 and chapter 4.1.
+See also above and chapter 2.1, chapter 2.3 and chapter 4.1.